 Social media is a slippery zone when it comes to copyright infringement.
 Some may feel that Facebook and copyright infringement go together like two peas in a pod, especially with Facebook Marketplace scams and the recent growth of social commerce with Facebook Shops.

-Fortunately, the social media giant provides an easy avenue for rights owners to pursue if they find violations on the platform.
+Fortunately, the social media giant provides an easy avenue for rights owners to pursue if they find copyright infringement on Facebook.
 We’ll go over exactly how to use the tool here.

 This step exists to make sure only real infringement claims are filed here.
 Notice that the last two options deal with rights violations, while the others are about other problems like hacked and fake accounts.
-If you select any of these other options, you’ll be directed to the corresponding page in Facebook’s Help Center.
+If you select any of these other options, it will lead you to the corresponding page in Facebook’s Help Center.

 This step is pretty basic.
 Just enter your contact info and specify whether you or your client owns the IP.
 Also, note that your email will be shared with the infringing party, so you might want to use a generic business email account to report copyright infringement on Facebook.

 Facebook’s reporting tool works best when you can save and submit exact URLs.
 If you don’t have one, Facebook will give you a little lesson on how to locate the URL for a webpage and warn you that the claim tool might not work without one.

 The last step in the process of reporting copyright infringement on Facebook is to provide URLs or attachments of authorized examples of your work.
 In the attachments section, you can upload other documents like certificates and licenses but you aren’t required to do so.

 After that, agree to the statement of declaration and submit your claim.

-After you submit a copyright claim on Facebook, it will review the case.
+After you submit a copyright report form on Facebook, it will review the case.
 If you’ve provided good evidence, Facebook will simply remove the offending link, photo, or video from the site.